zedor/CityInc-ETA/README.md

   * Citizen gain

 ##### What it doesn't do
-* Doesn't play the game for you (yet)
+* Doesn't play the game for you
 * Doesn't take cycles into account - values will be way off for long bank cycles!!
-* Doesn't automatically scrub any info - press [Grab info] to refresh goals and stuff!
-* Test button does nothing except look pretty